YoranBrondsema/yoranbrondsema/content/post/20190610-sharpe-ratio-analysis-of-my-portfolio.md

 #### Returns of real investments are not normally distributed
 In order to use the standard deviation to calculate the volatility of an investment, the returns of the investment must be distributed according to the normal distribution.
-However, in reality this is not the case.
+However, in reality, this is not the case.
 Instead, the returns of investments in financial markets have fatter tails, meaning that outliers happen more frequently than the normal distribution would dictate.